nsrau/azure-docs.it-it/articles/storsimple/storsimple-power-cooling-module-replacement.md

 <properties
-   pageTitle="Sostituzione di un PCM nel dispositivo StorSimple | Microsoft Azure" description="Viene illustrato come rimuovere e sostituire il modulo di alimentazione e raffreddamento (PCM, Power and Cooling Module) nel dispositivo StorSimple" services="storsimple" documentationCenter="" authors="alkohli"
+   pageTitle="Replace a PCM on your StorSimple device | Microsoft Azure" description="Explains how to remove and replace the Power and Cooling Module (PCM) on your StorSimple device" services="storsimple" documentationCenter="" authors="alkohli"